Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Noise Model Results

 \subsubsection{Simulation Methodology}

 Each simulation instance proceeds as follows.
-We generate a noiseless hyperbolic Floquet circuit, then sample an independent erasure pattern: each pair measurement is erased with probability $p_{\text{RUS}}$.
+We generate a noiseless hyperbolic Floquet circuit, then sample an independent loss pattern: each pair measurement fails (is lost) with probability $p_{\text{RUS}}$.
+Since every loss event is heralded, the decoder knows which measurements were erased.
 We inject the corresponding dephasing errors at erased locations and construct a detector error model (DEM) specific to that erasure pattern.
 PyMatching MWPM decodes against this per-instance DEM (aware decoding).
 We repeat for $N$ shots per instance and classify each instance as type-a (all shots correct) or type-b (at least one shot fails).
 The logical error rate is

 as in~\cite{dessertaine2024enhanced}.